Unboxed-Software/solana-course/content/token22-on-chain.md

 ```
 This makes use of `Interface` and `token_interface::TokenInterface`.

 `Interface` is a wrapper over the original `Program` type, allowing for multiple possible program ids.
-It's a type validating that the account is one of a set of given Programs.
+It's a type validating that the account is one of a set of given programs.
 The `Interface` type checks the following:
 * Given account is executable.
 * Given account is one of a set of expected accounts from the given interface type.

 The `Interface` wrapper must be used with a specific interface type.
 The `anchor_lang` and `anchor_spl` crates provide the following `Interface` type of out the box:
 * [TokenInterface](https://docs.rs/anchor-spl/latest/anchor_spl/token_interface/struct.TokenInterface.html)

-`TokenInterface` provides an interface type that expects the pubkey of the account passed in to match either `spl_token::ID` or `spl_token_2022::ID`, it verifies that the given account pubkey matches one of these program IDs.
+`TokenInterface` provides an interface type that expects the pubkey of the account passed in to match either `spl_token::ID` or `spl_token_2022::ID`.
 These program IDs are actually hard coded on the `TokenInterface` type in Anchor.
 ```rust
 static IDS: [Pubkey; 2] = [spl_token::ID, spl_token_2022::ID];